lowylori/technicallogs/geom99/ArcGISserveronGCP.md

 ![image](https://github.com/lowylori/technicallogs/assets/49323685/a554022b-1a29-4148-9fe7-57e8022a9bf8)

-## Publish a map service into your ArcGIS Server on your GCP VM
+## Publish a map service into your ArcGIS Server on your GCP VM [03/16/24 30 mins]

 * Start your VM instance.
 Ensure your VM is running for the duration of this workflow.
 If the server is offline, you will not be able to publish
 * Open ArcGIS Pro